 There are pretty tight regulations against swimming with these guys in much of the world, but there are a few places where it’s possible.
 If you want to swim with these cool creatures, here’s where to go:

 Every July through October, huge numbers of humpbacks travel north from Antarctica to Tonga to mate and calf.
-The best places to swim with the whales is the island of Vava’u or Ha’apai.
+The best places to swim with the whales from my experience are the islands of Vava’u or Ha’apai.

 Tahiti (French Polynesia)